on4r4p/Chunklate/README.md

 **Chunklate** checks png images for file format corruption and fix them .

-Currently **Chunklate** is in beta and able to provide those features:
+Currently **Chunklate** is in beta and it's aim is to be able to provide those features:

 - Provide all informations it could get from a png file
 - Repair Magic Header and Footer